Adrian Zecha: Early life and career

 Zecha attended Dickinson College in Pennsylvania.
+Following graduation, he briefly attended Johns Hopkins University to pursue a medical degree on his father’s wishes, but later dropped out and instead pursued a Master in Journalism from Columbia University.

-In 1956, when President Sukarno nationalised the country's private businesses, many members of the Lauw-Sim-Zecha family fled to Singapore, The Netherlands and other countries.
+In 1956, when President Sukarno nationalised the country's private businesses, many members of the Lauw-Sim-Zecha family fled to Singapore, the Netherlands, and the United States.
 At the time the 23-year-old Zecha was in New York, working at Time magazine.
+Between 1956 and 1958, Zecha worked at the magazine's Tokyo office.
+He took up a residence in Azabu-Jūban and rented a villa in Aburatsubo.
+During his time in Japan, he developed an appreciation for ryokan-style hotels.

 In 1961, Zecha launched Asia Magazine, the first regional newspaper colour supplement in Asia.
 When the magazine faltered a year later, Rupert Murdoch was persuaded by Zecha to invest in the magazine (in what was his first Asian investment).
 The magazine was a part of English speaking families until 1998.
 It was held above water for its last ten years by Giro Semba and Olav Mueller-Uri until it finally closed in 1998.

 In 1970, Zecha started a new travel and lifestyle magazine named Orientations based in Hong Kong.
 With the advent of in-flight magazines, Orientations dropped its travel content and progressed over the years to become a publication focused on the arts of East Asia, Southeast Asia, South Asia and the Himalayas.
 It is now the leading magazine in this field and its contributors are renowned scholars and researchers from around the world.